JACoW-org/docs/docs/General/JACoWlogin.md

 # How to login to the Indico event

 !!! warning "Deprecation Warning"
-    As of the 25th of January 2025, the JACoW Central Repository/SPMS has been retired.
+    As of the 17th of March 2025, the JACoW Central Repository/SPMS has been retired.
 Thus, **these instructions are deprecated**.
     Please see [How to login to Indico]((login.md)) instead.

 ## Getting to the Indico event